succinctlabs/op-succinct/book/advanced/cost-estimation-tools.md

 Witness generation (`host.run()`) fetches L1/L2 data and executes blocks, which can take **hours** for large ranges.
 Caching saves this data to disk.

-We cache `WitnessData` (not `SP1Stdin`) because:
+We cache `SP1Stdin` because:
-1. It's produced right after the bottleneck
-2. It's our own type with stable serialization
-3. SP1Stdin is an SDK type that may change between versions
+1. It's DA-agnostic (works with all feature flags: default, celestia, eigenda)
+2. It skips the hours-long `host.run()` bottleneck
+3. SP1Stdin implements serde serialization via bincode

+Note: The `get_sp1_stdin()` conversion is milliseconds, so caching after this step has negligible overhead.

 ### Cache Flags